jensvh/litematica-printer/README.md

 Install fabric (well, use MultiMC), litematica, malilib, and put this into mods folder. then you can just use easyplace.

+## Caution

+(WON'T FIX) paper, spigot or other types can have their own anti cheat to prevent 'not-looking' placement, which means you can't do anything with this.
+There's some option to nerf printing action at https://github.com/jensvh/litematica-printer/releases/tag/v1.0.4, but still we can't assure if it would work or not.
+Use this if you are sure about it.

 ## Settings

 ### Printer settings: